dropseed/combine/docs/content/checks.md

 Combine assumes you will deploy your site with HTTPS.
 Linking to stylesheets, scripts, images, etc. through *http://* can cause browsers to display an insecure, "mixed content" warning.

+## File size too large

+We have some baseline checks to prevent you from accidentally using assets that are way bigger than they need to be (often by mistake).
+This usually involves images that can and should be downsized or compressed.

+## Open graph title missing

+TODO

+## Open graph description missing

+TODO

+## Open graph type missing

+TODO

+## Open graph url missing

+TODO

+## Open graph image missing

+TODO

+## Open graph site_name missing

+TODO

+## Open graph URL not canonical HTTPS

+TODO

+## Open graph image not canonical HTTPS

+TODO